SamuraiAku/PkgToSoftwareBOM.jl/README.md

 I created PkgToSoftwareBOM.jl to help the Julia ecosystem get prepared for the emerging future of software supply chain security.
 If we want to see Julia adoption to continue to grow, then we need to be able to easily create SBOMs to supply to the organizations using Julia packages.

 PkgToSoftwareBOM interfaces with the standard library Pkg to fill in the SBOM data fields.
+Information filled out today includes:
+- A complete package dependency list including
+    - versions in use
-Information filled out today includes a complete dependency list, versions in use, where the package can be downloaded from, and a checksum.
+    - where the package can be downloaded from
+    - SPDX verification code
+- A complete artifact list
+    - artifact version resolved to the target platform
+        - target platform may be changed by an advanced user
+    - where the artifact can be downloaded from
+    - download checksum

 Future versions may be able to fill in additional fields including copyright text and software license.

 PkgToSoftwareBOM defaults to using the General registry but can use other registries and even mutiple registries as the source(s) of package information.